-The fourth course in the four-part sequence introduces students to network design processes using a large enterprise network and a medium-sized network.
-Students follow a standard design process to expand and upgrade each network, which includes requirements gathering, proof-of-concept, and project management.
+3 class and 3 lab hr/wk, 4 cr.
+The fourth course in a four-part sequence introduces students to network design processes using a large enterprise network and a medium-sized network.
+Students follow a standard design process to expand and upgrade each network, which includes requirements gathering, proofof-concept, and project management.
 Lab exercises provide practical hands-on experience.
-Prerequisite: CIS101 with a grade of C or better; or consent of instructor.
-Sp, Offered as needed
+Prerequisite: CIS101 with a grade of C or better; or consent of instructor